Frequently Asked Questions

 My athlete needs a little extra help in perfecting a skill, is there anything I can do to help that?

 Yes!
-Our coaching program put on a number of private classes each week.
+Our coaching program holds a number of private classes which are scheduled sporadically.
 All athletes can book a 30 minute private for £12 to work on their skill set that they wish to improve.
-These are advertised in our Facebook Group, "White Rose Cheer - Club Information" and can be booked directly with your coach.
+These are advertised in our Spond Group and can be booked directly with your coach.
+Stunting privates are held at £25 per half-hour and can be shared.

 How does my athlete become eligible to travel abroad with one of the International Teams?